wp-plugins/wp-app-studio/readme.txt

 Fixed minor bugs related to entity layout and capabilities.

 == Changelog ==
+= 2.8 (12/8/13) =
+* Introduced a search view type to support customization of  the layout of search form results.
+Now, you can create a search view and attach it to a search form.
+One view can be attached to multiple search forms; a handy feature if you want to use the same layout with multiple forms.
+* Introduced a standard view with paged navigation for displaying any entity content.
+* Added Advanced Shortcode Generator(ASG) feature which supports filtering entity content by its attributes and taxonomies.
+You can use operators to better filter your content and display on a page or post.
+The ASG can be accessed on a page or post toolbar by clicking on the WPAS button.
+* Added to permission module support for views.
+You will be able to assign access privileges to views' content based on a user's role in your app; great for role specific reports.
+* Added "No Access Message" feature to views module to alert users who lack appropriate access permissions.
+* Added View header and footer to support custom reporting requirements.
+The view headers and footers could be used for any static text such as titles, introductions or any text related to the content.
+* Added page navigation component which could be themed as jQuery UI or Bootstrap following our commitment to support both frameworks.
+* Upgraded our WPAS app framework to Bootstrap 3 and Font Awesome 4.
+* Upgraded the form layout editor module to support size(width) for input elements.
+The form layout editor now supports 12 point grid system for better precision in terms of multi-column form layouts.
+* Removed Pointers module.
+This module will be developed sometime next year as we continue to develop higher impact modules.
+* Added Targeted Device feature to support mobile-first forms.
+* Added support for inline radio and checkboxes in forms.
+* Added element size(height) support in forms to better match size of the buttons.
+* Added multi-language support to Wp App Studio.
+Please contact us if you would like to help in translating WPAS to your own language.
+* Fixed various bugs reported by our customers in our backend servers.
+* Cleaned up some code in the plugin side and reorganized some forms to improve readability.
+* Fixed some tinymce bugs, upgraded to the latest version.
+* Added a new color picker attribute type.
 = 2.2 (10/29/13) =
 * Added fully featured search forms with operators functionality in the forms module.
 Search forms inherit most of submit form functionality such as client/server validation.
 * Added "Required for Search" option in the entity attribute module.
 This feature will help separate submit form requirements from search requirements.